10 Questions Comedian Henry Foley at The New York Comedy Club in East Village

 Also, Jackie Gleason gave everything he had every time.
 He blew me away and I wanted to be him.
 That has stuck with me.
 It always feels wrong not to swing as hard as I can.
 Which I am not really sure is a good thing.

 Which comedy clubs do you typically perform at in New York City?

 New York Comedy Club I would like to think is my home club.
 I hope it is, no one else really fucks with me.
 They are doing amazing things over there and have the best comics in the city hands down.
 It’s a very special place.

-How did you get your start in comedy?
+How did Henry Foley get his start in comedy?

-I was living in New York for 10 years prior to moving to Philly.
+I ( Henry Foley )was living in New York for 10 years prior to moving to Philly.
 I was telling people I was an actor but wasn’t doing anything about it.

 But back then there was no google so if you were all yaked up and told someone at a bar you were Andy Garcia’s nephew, no one could check.

 It was wide open.
 Anywho, I moved to Philly, did an open mic and that was it, I was hooked… on a few things, but I’m totally clean now, I swear.